remkos/rads/README.md

 ## Version History
 Following is a history of releases on [GitHub](https://github.com/remkos/rads/releases), newest to oldest.

+### v4.2.2 (future release)
+* Updated Jason-1 SLCCI orbits to Version 11 for ERS-1, ERS-2, Envisat, Jason-1, Jason-2, and TOPEX/Poseidon.
+* Changed reference frame offset for CryoSat-2 Baseline C data from -26 to -34 mm.
+* Major additions to the user manual.
+* Changes and additions to configuration files for Jason-3 and Sentinel-3A.
+* All help output to be sent to standard output (not standard error).
+* rads2grd: --fmt replaced by --line-format, variable name in netCDF now always ${var}_mean and ${var}_stddev, even when only one variable is used.
+* Updated global attributes to be written in new netCDF files.
+* --quality_flag replaced by --quality-flag (with backward compatibility).
+* Made adaptations for Jason-1 GDR-E (to be released later).
+* Change format of time field to f17.6 in advance of 2016-09-09 when extra digit will be added.
+* Bug fix (issue #89).
+* Bug fix: updated missing building dependencies.

 ### v4.2.1 (22 Mar 2016)
 * Moved directory "include" to "src/include" to avoid clash with default location for "include".